grincc/grin-wallet-api-tutorial/readme.md

 ## Obtaining the shared key

-We need to obtain a shared key to be able to communicate securely with the API, for this we will use the [private key generated previously](#generating-a-private-key).
+We need to obtain a shared key to be able to communicate securely with the API; for this we will use the [private key generated previously](#generating-a-private-key).
 Run the next command and pass the path of the PEM file of the private key:

 ```bash
 python scripts/python/$CHAIN/get_shared_secret.py private_key.pem 2> /dev/null > ~/.grin/$CHAIN/.shared_secret